Harshita4805/Personal-Budget-Tracker/README.md

 - `POST /api/groups/:id/expenses` - Add an expense to a group
 - `POST /api/groups/:id/settlements` - Add a settlement record to a group

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to fork the repository and submit pull requests.

 ## License

 This project is licensed under the MIT License.